NivC/nivc.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
+This is a short list of selected publications.
 {% if site.author.googlescholar %}
   <div class="wordwrap">You can find the full list of publications on <a href="{{site.author.googlescholar}}">my Google Scholar profile</a>.</div>
 {% endif %}